mcampb07/GFXDocs/docs/chapter02_versio_ceation_station/2084300354_csl_best_practices_explanation.md

 ## Video Files
 Usually  the  content  being  ingested  already  has  its  frame rate  set,  in  which  case no  change should  be necessary.

+!!! note
-> Note that  the  broadcast  standards  for  each  region  should  also  be  considered.
+    The  broadcast  standards  for  each  region  should  also  be  considered.
 Ex.
 PAL countries  would  expect  25  or 50,  and  NTSC  countries  29.97 or 59.94.

 ### Field Order
 We recommend the  following  field order  settings  when creating  interlaced  video  clips: